idiap/bob/src/doc/CodingGuidelines.rst

 Tagging and Branching
 =====================

-For Bob development, we adopt the following scheme for tagging and branching:
+For |project| development, we adopt the following scheme for tagging and
+branching:

 * Tagging can be done on the master branch when milestones are reached, important steps have been accomplished or in the event of releases;